swch/slate/source/includes/_rest.md

 See [user response parameters](#response-cardsavr_user).

-<aside class="notice">Update calls to /cardsavr_users require the cardholder's current cardholder-safe-key, and the new new-cardholder-safe-key headers when rotating the cardholder_safe_key.</aside>
+<aside class="notice">Update calls to /cardsavr_users in order to rotate third party keys require the cardholder's current cardholder-safe-key, and the new new-cardholder-safe-key headers.</aside>

 ## Delete user